DEIB-GECO/ReRa/README.md

-# Supervised Relevance-Redundancy assessments for feature selection in omics-based classification scenarios
+# ReRa, supervised relevance-redundancy assessments for feature selection in omics-based classification scenarios
-ReRa, a novel method using supervised RElevance-Redundancy Assessments to efficiently improve feature selection.
+A novel feature selection method using supervised Relevance-Redundancy assessments to efficiently improve selection.